olincollege/pie-2021-03/Lightsaber/Sprints/index.md

 **FINAL HILT VERSION**

-Additionally, we used an emery cloth to diffuse the blade and printed a resin cap for the tubing.
+Additionally, we used an emery cloth to diffuse the blade and printed a resin and pla cap for the tubing.
+We found our initial version broke easily and the LEDs could not connect to it, so we increased the thicknesss of the interface with the blade and added a hook for the LEDs to be glued onto.
+The final version of the endcap is shown below.

 <p align="center">
   <img src="../Photos!/sprint3diffusedblade.jpg" alt="Sprint 3 Diffused Blade and Resin Cap">